Pteridophytes

 Belvisia spicata

-Description: Epiphyte or lithophyte in rainforests, usually bordering streams.
+Description: Epiphyte or lithophyte in rainforests at middle to high elevations.

 Microsorum commutatum